 International Travelers: Take a loaner device or a clean, personal device.
 Make sure it is encrypted.

 - Ask your IT department for a loaner laptop or other device if you need to work while traveling.
 A loaner device for international travel is typically encrypted and provides basic computing capabilities, such as the Microsoft Office suite, web browsers, and the U-M VPN.
+This is perhaps the simplest computing solution for an international trip.

 - Consider taking a clean, personal device that has been wiped of sensitive institutional, research, and personal information.